 5. Camera straps

 Next in line are camera straps (which we’ll mention later in this article) and various gift cards and vouchers for B&H, Amazon, Adorama or any other shop that offers a large variety of gear, technology, etc.

 A few more fun things to consider, before we jump to the list itself.
 These were mentioned once or twice, but we love the idea and felt the need to spread the word:

 Editing elf or any type of free outsource for editing.
-While Santa’s elves may be free right after Christmas, perhaps some cool, popular presets may also do the trick.
+While Santa’s elves may be free right after winter holidays, perhaps some cool, popular presets may also do the trick.
 We’ve gathered over 40 Best Preset Packs for Photographers that you can check out and get some research on.

 Book a session with them, then buy some prints as well.
 Clients means business and income.
 If you’ve never been photographed by them before, could be a fun experience, right?

 8. Health Insurance